crosswalk-project/crosswalk-samples/extensions-android/README.md

 # Introduction

-Source code to accompany the Crosswalk Android extensions tutorial
+Source code to accompany the Crosswalk Android extensions tutorial:

-xwalk-audiofs-extension-src/:
+*   `xwalk-echo-extension-src/`

-  source for the xwalk-audiofs-extension Crosswalk extension for Android
+    Source for the xwalk-echo-extension Crosswalk extension for Android.

-xwalk-player/:
+*   `xwalk-echo-app/`

-  simple HTML5 audio player which uses xwalk-audiofs-extension
+    Simple HTML5 app which uses xwalk-echo-extension.

 # Pre-requisites